LuukRos/tailwind-multistyle-components/article.md

 />
 ```

-If you did decide to follow along with the _entire_ setup of our working environment you'll notice some cool things.
+If you decided to follow along with the _entire_ setup of our working environment you'll notice some cool things.
 Classes tell you exactly what CSS properties they apply when hovered over, they get sorted automatically, and you see a neat little preview when looking at colour utils.

-Did you how we did not add the `className` to our `<Button>` component in `App.tsx`?
+Did you notice how we did not add the `className` to our `<Button>` component in `App.tsx`?

 While this is still a valid thing to do, it would kind of defeat the purpose of creating actual reusable components: we want to define the base for _every_ button in our application and not rewrite the same list of styles multiple times.